 This old disused quarry is home to a small retail park, Woodside retail park.
 Following a fire to one of the units whilst undertaking the restoration of the unit a large block fell from the face above into the site compound below.

-As a local contractor CAN were approached to quickly produce a design and build solution to protect the site and units below.
+As a local contractor CAN was approached to quickly produce a design and build solution to protect the site and units below.

 The most cost effective solution was to use a drape (or passive) netting solution.
 The design comprised covering the slope with 2574m2 of Geobrugg DELTAX rock fall netting, held in place with 85 rock bolts.

 Access along the crest of the face allowed the crest bolts to be installed from a small excavator with the drill boom mounted on it.
 Additional face bolts were then installed by hand to better contour the netting to the face.

 Installation of the netting took place by pre-stitching the rolls together on the floor and then lifting them into place using a 50t crane with a 40m jib incorporating a 16m fly jib with a specially designed boom attachment.